Join us to learn German with the experts!

 Although no credits are offered for this very part-time course, an attendance certificate is presented to students who attend at least 80% (16) of the taught classroom sessions.

-Questions regarding the content and teaching of this course should be addressed to the German Coordinator, Dr Felicitas Starr-Egger, firstname.lastname@example.org.
+Contact details for questions regarding the content and teaching of our German courses: Dr Felicitas Starr-Egger (German Coordinator), firstname.lastname@example.org